simonedode/simonedode/README.md

 ## Who I Am

-- 📚 Student in Engineer and Computer Science
+- 🎓 Graduated in Engineer and Computer Science
 - 💼 Software Developer
-- 🌍 Based in Rimini
+- 🌍 Based in Rimini, Italy

 ## What I Do